THE STATE OF ISRAEL

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The purpose of this article is to introduce you to the modern nation of Israel and to clear up a number of lies that are told about it and her people.
+The purpose of this article is to introduce you to the modern nation of Israel and to clear up a number of lies that are told about this nation and her people.

 The name Israel comes from the Old Testament of the Bible.
-It is the name that was given to the third patriarch of the Hebrew faith on earth, Jacob.
+It is the name that was given to Jacob, the third patriarch of the Hebrew faith on earth.
 He was given the name after he wrestled with an angel to save a man.
-The literal meaning of the name ‘Israel’ is one who wrestles with God to do the right thing (Reference: Genesis 32:28-29 and 35:10).
+The meaning of the name ‘Israel’ in Hebrew is one who wrestles with God to do the right thing (Reference: Genesis 32:28-29 and 35:10).

 THE FOUNDING OF ISRAEL

 Efforts to set up a homeland for Hebrew people where they could live in safety, and without persecution, began several centuries ago.
 This movement was called Zionism.
 There is a lot of nonsense about Zionism on the internet and elsewhere.
 It was not about dominating the world, or anything like that.
 It was a movement to establish a Jewish homeland.

 Orthodox Hebrew people had traditionally asked for this in their daily prayers.
 In 1799, the French leader, Napoleon Bonaparte, thought of establishing a Jewish state in the ancient lands of Palestine.

 In 1847, Benjamin Disraeli, a respected prime minister of Great Britain, wrote a novel about a Hebrew homeland called Tancred.
 In 1862, Moses Hess, a friend and coworker of Karl Marx, published an important book, Rom Und Jerusalem.
 Anyone can look at these books to see what Zionism was about.